Saturn91/Saturn91MadeWithGodotData/README.md

 This repository serves as a data source for a Godot widget that randomly promotes games made with Godot.
 The data is stored in structured `.cfg` files that contain game information including URLs, developer details, and preview images.

+The corresponding Godot Widget which will use this data is: https://github.com/Saturn91/saturn-91-made-with-godot-widget You can officially get it as a godot addon: https://godotengine.org/asset-library/asset/4485

 ## 📁 Repository Structure

 - `file_*.cfg` - Data files containing game information (up to 100 games per file)